 Ionized particles are far more common in the upper atmosphere, and the air we breathe tends to combine oxygen molecules with several other elements.
 In theory, after the oxygen passes through the air filter, it detaches from other particles and looks for a new particle to bond with.
 The ionizer gives the outgoing air an electromagnetic charge so that it will bond with other particles more easily.
 Then, when the charged ion passes through the air filter a second time, it is easier to capture.

-The potential danger with this is that humans don't usually breathe ionized air, and many studies show that electromagnetically charged particles can damage lungs.
-Also, if an oxygen molecule bonds with two others, it becomes O3, or ozone.
-Ozone can irritate airways and exacerbate breathing-related problems.
+The potential danger with this is that humans don't usually breathe ionized air.
+If an oxygen molecule bonds with two others, it becomes O3, or ozone, and ozone has been linked to irritating airways and exacerbating breathing-related problems.

 The best way to use an ionizer is with an operation scheduler or timer.
 This way, you can run your air purifier and ionizer while you are out of the house.
 Then, the charged particles will bond with other compounds without damaging your lungs.
 However, if you are sensitive to ozone, you should avoid ionizers entirely.